MicrosoftDocs/learn/learn-pr/wwl-azure/guided-exercise-manage-on-premises-azure-arc/includes/1-introduction.md

 Welcome to this interactive skills validation experience.
-Completing this module helps prepare you for the *Deploy and manage Azure Arc-enabled Servers*assessment.<br>
+Completing this module helps prepare you for the *Deploy and manage Azure Arc-enabled Servers* assessment.

 In this guided exercise, you practice onboarding, securing, monitoring, and updating on-premises Windows servers by using Azure Arc.
 The guided exercise combines both learning and hands-on practice.
 The skills validated include: